Slow Burn Theatre

-"Slow Burn Theatre Company," is an American non-profit, professional theatre.
-Located in Fort Lauderdale, Florida, United States.
-Slow Burn Theatre Company, produces a full season of shows and works to further arts education with students and young adults.
-They work to provide scholarships and intern opportunities to residents of South Florida.
+"Slow Burn Theatre Company," is an American non-profit, professional theatre located in Fort Lauderdale, Florida, United States.
+Slow Burn Theatre Company produces a full season of shows and works to further the arts education of students and young adults.
+Slow Burn Theatre Company works to provide scholarships and intern opportunities to residents of South Florida.

 History

-The theatre company was originally founded in 2009 by partners Patrick Fitzwater and Matthew Korinko, hoping to specialize in "intelligent lesser-don contemporary musicals".
+The theatre company was originally founded in 2009 by partners Patrick Fitzwater and Matthew Korinko, hoping to specialize in "intelligent lesser-known contemporary musicals".
 Their first season consisted of Bat Boy: The Musical and Assassins (musical), and was funded by working in a beauty salon and donations.
-After six seasons performing at West Boca Raton Community High School, Slow Burn moved to the Broward Center for the Performing Arts' Amaturo Theater as the resident theatre company.
-Until 2014, Slow Burn Theatre had a company objective to hire "only local talent and musicians", before opening to allow Actor Equity Association artists to perform in main stage productions.
+After six seasons performed at West Boca Raton Community High School, Slow Burn moved to the Broward Center for the Performing Arts' Amaturo Theater as the resident theatre company.
+Until 2014, Slow Burn Theatre had a company objective to hire "only local talent and musicians", before opening to allow Actors' Equity Association artists to perform in main stage productions.